FRRouting/frr/doc/user/pimv6.rst

    Tell pim to receive MLD reports and Query on this interface.
 The default version is v2.
 This command is useful on a LHR.

+.. clicmd:: ipv6 mld require-router-alert

+   Only accept MLD reports with the router-alert IPv6 hop option.

 .. clicmd:: ipv6 mld join X:X::X:X [Y:Y::Y:Y]

    Join multicast group or source-group on an interface.